Purple orchids floating on sunlit water in Maui

 Orchids being released into the Pacific Ocean in Maui

-May what you carry be held with grace.
+May what you carry be met with gentleness.

 May what is ready be released.